Michael Bentine: Family and health

-Of his five children, the two eldest daughters, Elaine and Marylla, died from cancer (breast cancer and lymphoma) in the 1980s.
-His elder son, Stuart, was killed with a pilot friend when a Piper PA-18 Super Cub crashed into a hillside at Ditcham Park Woods near Petersfield, Hampshire, on 28 August 1971.
+His two eldest daughters died from cancer in the 1980s.
+His elder son was killed with a pilot friend when a Piper PA-18 Super Cub crashed into a hillside at Ditcham Park Woods near Petersfield, Hampshire, on 28 August 1971.
 Their bodies and the aircraft were not found until October 1971.
 The AAIB after an 11-month investigation found that the aircraft went into clouds when taking action to avoid power cables while flying low in poor visibility, and subsequently, went out of control.
 Bentine's subsequent investigation into regulations governing private airfields resulted in his writing a report for Special Branch into the use of personal aircraft in smuggling operations.
 He fictionalised much of the material in his novel Lords of the Levels.

 From 1975 until his death in 1996, he and his wife spent their winters at a second home in Palm Springs, California, US.

-Shortly before his death from prostate cancer at the age of 74, he was visited in hospital by Prince Charles.
+Shortly before his death from prostate cancer at the age of 74, he was visited in hospital by the future King Charles.